DocusaurusCommunity/website/docs/design/icons/fontawesome/index.md

 :::security Protect your NPM token
 If you are using a private NPM repository, you should protect your NPM tokens.

 If you're using `npm` you should use environment variables along with a `.npmrc` file to store your NPM token.
-For more information, see [Protecting your NPM token](https://fontawesome.com/docs/web/setup/packages.html#protecting-your-npm-token).
+For more information, see [alternate per project setup using environment variable (for NPM)](https://fontawesome.com/docs/web/setup/packages#alternate-per-project-setup-using-environment-variables).

 If you're using `yarn` you should use environment variables along with a `.yarnrc.yml` file to store your NPM token.
-For more information, see [Protecting your NPM token with yarn](https://fontawesome.com/docs/web/setup/packages.html#protecting-your-npm-token-with-yarn).
+For more information, see [per-project setup for modern Yarn](https://fontawesome.com/docs/web/setup/packages#per-project-setup-for-modern-yarn).
 :::

 ## Using Font Awesome with Markdown or MDX